Feeding tube: GI surgery

 People who have surgery on their throat or stomach often have a feeding tube while recovering from surgery; a tube leading through the nose and down to the middle part of the small intestine is used, or a tube is directly placed through the abdomen to the small intestine.
 There is some evidence to suggest that people with a tube through the nose were able to start eating normally sooner and had shorter hospital stays.

 Product types

 Medical nutrition companies make flavored products for drinking and unflavored for tube feeding.
-In the USA these are regulated as medical foods, which are defined in section 5(b) of the Orphan Drug Act (21 U.S.C.
+In the US, these are regulated as medical foods, which are defined in section 5(b) of the Orphan Drug Act (21 U.S.C.
 360ee (b) (3)) as "a food which is formulated to be consumed or administered enterally under the supervision of a physician and which is intended for the specific dietary management of a disease or condition for which distinctive nutritional requirements, based on recognized scientific principles, are established by medical evaluation."